Fantom-Factory/afEfan/readme.md

 Much like EJS for Javascript, ERB for Ruby and JSP for Java, EFAN allows you to embed snippets of Fantom code inside textual templates.

-Efan hopes to hit the middle ground between programmatically rendering markup with `web::WebOutStream` and using logicless templates with [Mustache](https://bitbucket.org/xored/mustache/).
+Efan aims to hit the middle ground between programmatically rendering markup with `web::WebOutStream` and using logicless templates with [Mustache](https://bitbucket.org/xored/mustache/).